Exact Lexicographic Scheduling and Approximate Rescheduling: Exact LexOpt Branch-and-Bound Algorithm (Stage 1)

 \section{Exact LexOpt Branch-and-Bound Algorithm (Stage 1)}

-This section introduces a \ref{eq:lexopt} branch-and-bound method using vectorial bounds.
-Supplementary material describes the sequential \citep{Cramer1979,Burkard1991}, weighting \citep{Sherali1982, Sherali1983}, and highest-rank objective \citep{Ogryczak1997} methods for \ref{eq:lexopt} scheduling.
-The branch-and-bound algorithm idea is to explore the problem's search tree by bounding all objective functions in each node and eliminating subtrees that cannot lexicographically dominate the incumbent, similar to the \emph{ideal point} in multiobjective optimization \citep{Erghott2006}.
-In the \ref{eq:lexopt} scheduling problem, computing a vectorial lower bound component is equivalent to approximating a multiprocessor scheduling problem with rejections generalizing the makespan problem.
-Using this relation, we propose packing-based algorithms for simultaneously computing a vectorial lower and upper bound.
-The remainder of the section presents (i) the definition of a vectorial bound, (ii) the branch-and-bound method description, (iii) algorithms computing vectorial bounds, and (iv) the branch-and-bound optimality proof.
+This section introduces a \ref{eq:lexopt} branch-and-bound algorithm.
+The supplementary material describes the sequential \citep{Cramer1979,Burkard1991}, weighting \citep{Sherali1982, Sherali1983}, and highest-rank objective \citep{Ogryczak1997} methods adapted to \ref{eq:lexopt} scheduling.
+The branch-and-bound algorithm uses vectorial bounds to eliminate subtrees that cannot lexicographically dominate the incumbent, i.e.\ the best solution found thus far, by extending ideas for computing \emph{ideal points} in multiobjective optimization \citep{Erghott2006}.
+In \ref{eq:lexopt} scheduling, we may derive vectorial lower and upper bounds by approximating a multiprocessor scheduling problem with rejections that generalizes $P||C_{\max}$.
+So, we propose packing-based algorithms for computing vectorial bounds.
+Next, we describe the branch-and-bound algorithm, our bounding approach and show their correctness.